 4) Money made from stock exchange – If you sell a share, you can make a profit or a loss based on supply and demand of that share.
 The more popular the company, the more expensive the share becomes.

 1) Company goes public via IPO – A predetermined amount of shares.
 The company offers more shares during the process to create more revenue.

 2) Company begins Pre-IPO – A predetermined amount of shares.
 The company offers more shares during the process to create more revenue.

 3) Stock Exchange – Only as many as people are willing to purchase so their price does not change significantly.

 1) Company goes public via IPO – The company’s business is being run efficiently and their business plan is being followed closely by its employees

 2) Company begins Pre-IPO – The company’s business is being run efficiently and their business plan is being followed closely by its employees.

 3) Stock Exchange – The company’s business is being run efficiently and their business plan is being followed closely by its employees.

 How Can Freelance Pre-IPO Consultants Help Your Business?

-They key to investing in a Pre-IPO is to do your research before you invest to ensure that it’s worth the risk.
+They key to investing in Pre-IPO advisory services is to do your research before you invest to ensure that it’s worth the risk.
 If you aren’t investing at the earliest opportunity that the company provides, then you may miss out on some of the potential rewards it could offer.
 Fintalent’s freelance Pre-IPO consultants can help you carry out the required research and advise on the best place to invest your money.
 For organizations considering making private or public offers, Fintalent’s Freelance Pre-IPO Consultants can help you meet both the regulatory and ethical requirements needed for a listing while also helping to see out the process.